Warning

 The Medical Form is only valid for 90 days, so plan accordingly

-This template comes from the consulate of Spain in Los Angeles, and it fulfills all the requirements for the Medical Certificate.
+This template comes from the consulate of Spain in Boston, and it fulfills all the requirements for the Medical Certificate.

-Book a check-up with your doctor (not nurse, nurse practicioner, or anything other than an MD or DO), and have the template filled out.
+Book a check-up with your doctor (not nurse, nurse practicioner, or anything other than an MD), and have the template filled out.
 Please, make sure that all the requirements of the form are completed.
 If your doctor does not fill out the Spanish section, you need to have the form translated by a certified translator.
 Follow the instructions carefully.

 Instructions on page 2: